Freeze-fracture: Liquids

-To reduce damage from crystallization cryopreservatives which reduce ice crystal damage are often used but may themselves be toxic to living cells in the concentrations required.
+To reduce damage from crystallization, cryopreservatives (which reduce ice crystal damage) are often used, but may themselves be toxic to living cells in the concentrations required.
 For small objects, freezing of liquids can be rapid enough for limited or no crystallization.
-In the case of water, very rapid freezing leads to vitreous amorphous ice rather than crystalline ice resulting in no detectable damage.
+In the case of water, very rapid freezing leads to vitreous amorphous ice rather than crystalline ice, resulting in no detectable damage.

 Solids

 Perhaps counterintuitively, solids also change into different states when frozen.
-You may say they become more solid.
+They may be said to become "more solid".
 For example, iron in its various forms will become more brittle at lower temperatures.
-Steels exhibit low temperature brittleness with a transition temperature from ductile to brittle fracture (TTDB) that varies from about −100 °C to about +100 °C depending on the alloy composition and processing.
+Steels exhibit low-temperature brittleness with a transition temperature from ductile to brittle fracture (TTDB) that varies from about −100 °C to about +100 °C depending on the alloy composition and processing.
 As the solids change with temperature so does the way they fracture.

 Gases

-Gases cooled sufficiently will become solid enough to fracture as well, such as with solid carbon dioxide also known as dry ice.
-Since gases have little structure when used under normal conditions there are currently no investigations into their solid phase structures using freeze-fracture.
-The requirement for freeze-fracture studies may increase with extra-planetary objects having surface temperatures cold enough for elements that are gases on earth to be naturally solid.
-Currently only the unfractured structures are being investigated such as solid carbon dioxide on the moon or solid methane and nitrogen on pluto.
+Gases cooled sufficiently also will solidify enough to fracture, such as with solid carbon dioxide (dry ice).
+Since gases have little structure when used under normal conditions, there are currently no investigations into their solid phase structures using freeze-fracture.
+Studies may increase concerning extra-planetary objects with surface temperatures cold enough to solidify elements that exist as gases on Earth.
+Currently, only the unfractured structures are being investigated, such as solid carbon dioxide on the Moon or solid methane and nitrogen on Pluto.